James Vernon (politician, born 1646): Rise to prominence

 Vernon was employed by Sir Joseph Williamson to collect news in Holland in March 1672, and in the following June attended Lord Halifax on his mission to Louis XIV.
 On his return he became secretary to the Duke of Monmouth.
 He is said to have removed the words 'natural son' from the patent conferring the command-in-chief upon the duke in 1674 but left his service in 1678.
-He was returned at the general election of March 1679 as Member of Parliament for Cambridge University.
+Having been admitted to St John's College, Cambridge the previous month, he was returned at the general election of March 1679 as Member of Parliament for Cambridge University.
 He then entered the secretary of state's office as clerk and gazetteer, i.e. editor of the London Gazette.
 These duties he exchanged on the revolution for the post of private secretary to Lord Shrewsbury.
 On Shrewsbury's resignation, Vernon served in the same capacity Sir John Trenchard, by whom he was employed in Flanders in the summer of 1692 to furnish reports of the movements of the army to Sir William Dutton Colt, British minister at Celle.
 In 1693 he was appointed to a commissionership of prizes, which he held until 1705.

 At the 1695 English general election, Vernon was returned to parliament as MP for Penryn, Cornwall.
 On Shrewsbury's return to power (March 1693–4) Vernon resumed in name his former relations with him.
 Shrewsbury's ill-health, however, and the course of events soon thrust Vernon into prominence, and during the king's absences on the continent he acted as secretary to the lords justices.
 On him fell the main burden of investigating the assassination plot, and of hushing up the charges brought by Sir John Fenwick (1645–1697) against Godolphin, Shrewsbury, Marlborough, and Russell.
 In support of the bill for Fenwick's attainder he made on 25 November 1696 the only important speech which he is recorded to have delivered throughout his parliamentary career.
 The dexterity which he displayed in this affair, and Shrewsbury's virtual retirement, enhanced his consequence, and at Sunderland's suggestion he received the seals on the resignation of Sir William Trumbull, and was sworn of the privy council (5 December 1697).
 Though he did not formally succeed to Shrewsbury's department on his resignation, 12 December 1698, he was thenceforth virtually secretary for both departments until the delivery of the southern seals to the Earl of Jersey, 14 May 1699.
 At the 1698 English general election, he was returned as MP for Westminster.